bgroveben/Python2Learn/README.md

 I created a threading.Timer object that calls a function which displays a  single message when time runs out.
 There is a game timer (started at the same time) running on the main thread that displays the game time remaining to the user.
 If the user guesses all of the anagrams, the timer is cancelled.
+Otherwise, user input is interrupted.
+It's basically the same kind of Timer object that is used for both games.